Ramana372/Agri-Mart/README.md

    - Allow Maven to resolve dependencies.
 4. **Run the Application**:
    - Execute the `BackendApplication` class.
-   - Access the app at http://localhost:<your portnumber.
+   - Access the app at http://localhost:your portnumber like 8099

 ## Contributing
 Contributions are welcome!
 To contribute: